Breast Augmentation

 OPTIONS

 The transaxillary incision is placed in the armpit.
 Axillary incisions are best for the smaller round gel or saline implants.
-Cohesive gel shaped implants are best placed in an incision under the breast fold or inframammary incision.
+Cohesive gel-shaped implants are best placed in an incision under the breast fold or inframammary incision.
 We place the majority of implants under the muscle, but a few may be placed below the breast tissue fascia.

 We offer both general anesthesia and intravenous (IV) anesthesia.
 Intravenous anesthesia is the medication given by an IV that makes you forget, feel intoxicated, and tolerate the procedure.
 Numbing medications are then administered.
 General anesthesia is when you are put completely to sleep.
 Currently, about 80% of our patients choose IV sedation.

 The same implant can look different in different people, and one size implant will not guarantee the same cup size for different patients of different body build or type.
-Differences include not only the size of the patient, including height and weight, but also the width of the rib cage or even the appearance of the rib cage itself.
+Differences include not only the size of the patient, including height and weight but also the width of the rib cage or even the appearance of the rib cage itself.

 Differences in volume may change the width more than the projection.
-A different style implant such as a high profile breast implant may give more projection.
+A different style implant such as a high-profile breast implant may give more projection.
 In some cases, small breast implants can provide a dramatic difference, making larger implants unnecessary.

 Lastly, the appearance of the existing breast tissue will affect the outcome.
-Breast enlargement is not placement of a new breast on the outside – it uses the existing breast tissue and places an implant below.
-We recommend the cohesive gel implants, as they have the best chance of molding or shaping the existing breast tissue.
+Breast enlargement is not the placement of a new breast on the outside – it uses the existing breast tissue and places an implant below.
+We recommend cohesive gel implants, as they have the best chance of molding or shaping the existing breast tissue.

 Iowa Plastic Surgery uses the best breast implant to fit your desire, your body type, and your chest width.
 It is often the width and style of the implant that is more important than the size or volume of the implant for your best result.